Sarita Fichtner

 Definitely not!
 While I am definitely a creative, and also love doodling, my drawing skills are average, at best.
 I wanted this book to be a masterpiece.
 So I hired the most talented illustrator (who also worked as my book designer) that I could have ever imagined!
 Please check out Aline Monjardim, and her fabulous work here.
 I worked very closely with her and we talked for hours in depth about the characters and their emotions and development that goes far beyond the book.

-How did you publish "Pop Out Loud"?
+How did you publish your books?

 Will you write more books?